We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-There is also a power plug located on the inside of my armrest.
+There was also a power plug on the inside of my armrest.

 - source